devosoft/avida-ed-testing/README.rst

 All of the tests are located within subdirectories of the ``tests`` folder within the ``avida_ed_testing`` folder.
 For example, there is a simple navigation test at ``tests\common\common_basic\navigaton\basic_nav_test.py``.

-Alternatively, one can simply run ``pytest`` from the ``avida_ed_testing`` folder to run all of the tests.
+Alternatively, one can simply run ``pytest`` from the ``avida_ed_testing`` folder to run all of the tests from all of the test files.
 In the future, there will be test suites for running specific groupings of tests -- however, this has not been implemented yet.

 There are also several command-line options that can be provided: